Orbital Kerr effect and terahertz detection via the nonlinear Hall effect

 Let us start by considering the results obtained on GaAs in the seminal work of Kato et al. \cite{Kato2004d}.
 Except for Te, the electrical orbital Kerr efficiency obtained by Kato et al. is the largest reported to far, $\theta_{\rm GaAs}/E_0 \simeq 2\times 10^{-10}$ rad m V$^{-1}$, which is comparable to our numerical results for the WTe$_2$ bilayer and the W/Pt/V superlattice.
 Interestingly, this observation is interpreted in the framework of the spin Hall effect, which is rather surprising considering the very small spin-orbit coupling of GaAs.
 Although it would require further investigation, we speculate that this unexpectedly large value could perhaps be related to the nonequilibrium orbital accumulation rather than to spin accumulation.

-When considering the ratio between the Kerr angle and the current, $\theta/j$, we see a drastic difference between semiconductors (GaAs, MoS$_2$, and Te), and metallic systems (Cr, Ti, Pt, and W).
+When considering the ratio between the Kerr angle and the current, $\theta/j$, we see a drastic difference between semiconductors (GaAs, and MoS$_2$), and metallic systems (Cr, Ti, Pt, and W).
 The formers display an orbital Kerr efficiency that is about four orders of magnitude larger than their metallic counterpart.
 When considering the ratio $\theta/E_0$, the orbital Kerr efficiency of MoS$_2$ remains one order of magnitude larger than in metals.
 The theoretical values computed in the present work are all larger than the values collected in metallic systems.
-Notice that trigonal Te stands out as the most efficient material for the orbital Kerr effect, exceeding the Kerr efficiencies of all the other materials by orders of magnitude.
-This intriguing observation calls for further theoretical and experimental study of this material.

 The connection between the orbital Kerr effect and the current responsivity to terahertz radiation is particularly interesting.
-We found that the narrow-gapped semiconductor Te supports a giant current responsivity ($Rw\approx 15$ (A$\cdot\mu$m)/W) whereas (semi)metallic systems like WTe$_2$ and W/Pt/V superlattices, that possess a relatively large BCD, display a smaller responsivity due to their high conductivity ($Rw\approx 10^{-4}$ (A$\cdot\mu$m)/W).
+We found (semi)metallic systems like WTe$_2$ and W/Pt/V superlattices, that possess a relatively large BCD, display a smaller responsivity due to their high conductivity ($Rw\approx 10^{-4}$ (A$\cdot\mu$m)/W).